Zoe-R27/Patterns/README.md

 Normally, in a project, generating giftcards would be triggered via an API call or Kafka Listener and would go through a controller class.
 In this case, I have included a `main()` function that can prompt a user for card generation.
 This makes it easier to view and run.
 You can run the program by going to `app/src/main/kotlin/App.kt` and running `main()`.
-In IntelliJ, this can be done by either hitting the green arrow button next to the function name on the left or right-clicking on `main` and choosing `Run 'App.kt'`
+In IntelliJ, this can be done by either hitting the green arrow button next to the function name on the left or right-clicking on `main` and choosing `Run 'App.kt'`.

 This will cause prompts to appear to on the terminal asking for:
-- The number of cards you want to generate
+- The number of cards you want to generate.
-- The amount of money you want the cards to be worth
+- The amount of money you want the cards to be worth.
-- The type of card you want generated
+- The type of card you want generated.
-    - If you choose to generate a Prepaid card, it will also ask for an expiration date
+    - If you choose to generate a Prepaid card, it will also ask for an expiration date.

-The output CSV files can be found in the .data directory
+The output CSV files can be found in the .data directory.

-To run the tests, you can right-click on the package(directory) and choose `Run Tests in...`
+To run the tests, you can right-click on the package(directory) and choose `Run Tests in...`.

 ## Description and Analysis of Patterns
 ### Adapter